illya13/RL/_posts/2020-04-26-installing-tensorflow-on-ubuntu-20.md

 > pip install tensorflow-gpu
 ```

-Check GPU support is enabled, and you can access your GPU
+Check GPU support is enabled, and you can access your GPU:
 ```bash
 > python -c "import tensorflow as tf; tf.config.list_physical_devices('GPU')"
 ```
 Ignore the warning `successful NUMA node read from SysFS had negative value (-1), but there must be at least one NUMA node, so returning NUMA node zero`
-Also to a draft benchmark your GPU you still (repo is not maintained) do the following:
+Also to draft benchmark your GPU you still (repo is not maintained) can do the following:
 ```bash
 > git clone https://github.com/tensorflow/benchmarks
 > python benchmarks/scripts/tf_cnn_benchmarks/tf_cnn_benchmarks.py --num_gpus=1 --model resnet50 --batch_size 64